Gynaecomastia

 Gynecomastia Surgical Process

-In the case where body jet liposuction is combined in your gynecomastia surgery, fluid is infiltrated at the same time that the fat is removed.
-Once the fat has been removed, the small incision made will be closed using dissolvable stitches.
-Following liposuction and gynecomastia reduction, it may be necessary to perform a direct excision of any remaining excess tissue.
-The incision may need to be made around the areola and, in cases of severe gynecomastia, horizontal or vertical incisions, or even a combination of both, may be required.
-The nipple areola may need to be repositioned or even removed and replaced.
+Gynecomastia surgery typically takes around 1-2 hours.
+If liposuction is combined with your gynecomastia surgery, fluid is infiltrated at the same time that the fat is removed.
+Once the gyno fat has been removed, a small incision made will be closed using dissolvable stitches.
+It may be necessary to perform a direct excision of any remaining excess tissue.
+The areola (nipple) may need to be repositioned for extreme fat removal cases.
+Larger incisions are typically only required for those with excessive breast tissue in combination with excess skin.

-Gynecomastia, sometimes referred to as “man boobs” or “moobs” is a common condition in boys and men which causes breasts to swell and become larger than normal.
-There are a few things that cause gynecomastia, but one of the most common causes is a hormone imbalance.
+Gynecomastia, sometimes referred to as “man boobs”, “gyno” or “moobs”, is a common condition in adolescent boys and men which causes breast tissue to swell and become prominent and “female-like”.
+There are a few things that cause gynecomastia, but it is usually due to hormone imbalance or weight gain.

-Male gynecomastia can often be the result of an imbalance between the hormones oestrogen and testosterone.
-Although all men produce some oestrogen, typically they have higher levels of testosterone, which stops oestrogen allowing the breast tissue to grow.
-Oestrogen causes breast tissue to grow and, when there is an imbalance between the two hormones, this can lead to male gynecomastia.
+Although all men produce some oestrogen, typically they have higher levels of testosterone, which stops oestrogen, allowing the breast tissue to grow.
+Oestrogen causes breast tissue to grow, and when there is an imbalance between the two hormones, this can lead to male gynecomastia.

-Another common cause of gynecomastia is obesity.
-Being overweight can increase levels of oestrogen and if you are overweight, then you’re also likely to have higher levels of body fat, which can cause breast tissue to enlarge.
-Puberty is another common cause of gynecomastia in young men as, during puberty, hormone levels can vary.
+Another common cause of gynecomastia is weight gain.
+Being overweight can increase levels of oestrogen, and if you are overweight, then you’re also likely to have higher levels of body fat, which can cause breast tissue to enlarge.
+Puberty is another common cause of gynecomastia in young men, as, during puberty, hormone levels can vary, but in most cases, adolescent “gyno” doesn’t persist.

 If you are interested in a male breast reduction, then we will first invite you in for a consultation to see if you are suitable for surgery.
 If you are suitable, then you will be provided with a quote that includes surgery, anaesthetic, surgeon and hospital fees.

-After having male gynecomastia surgery, most men will have a scar around their nipples, but if you have undergone large gynecomastia reduction surgery, then this may result in vertical or horizontal scars across the breast crease.
+After having male breast reduction (gynaecomastia surgery), most men will have a scar around their nipples, but if you have undergone large gynecomastia reduction surgery, then this may result in vertical or horizontal scars across the breast crease.
 Before gynecomastia surgery, we will discuss the surgery plan so that you are aware of any potential scarring beforehand.
 It can take several months, but scars will heal over time.

 Contact Us Now